phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

 information on how to use the CLI to generate a new project, and for details on how to build local projects remotely from the command line.

-Once you have set up your PhoneGap&nbsp;Build account and generated projects as described below, see the following sections for more advanced options:
+Once you have set up your PhoneGap Build account and generated projects as described below, see the following sections for more advanced options: